SparebankenVest/azure-key-vault-to-kubernetes/docs/content/authorization.md

 ---
 title: "Authorization"
-metaTitle: "authorization"
+metaTitle: "Authorization"
-metaDescription: "TLearn how to set the proper access rights to access Azure Key Vault secrets."
+metaDescription: "Learn how to set the proper access rights to access Azure Key Vault secrets from Kubernetes."
 index: 40
 ---